poojajethva/movie-search/README.md

 1. Design can be more classy.
 2. Autocomplete could have up and down arrow key listners which highlight the item in the list.
 3. Debouncing i.e. for limited calling api can be applied.
-4. Optimisations can be done.
+4. Some bugs can be fixed in autocomplete.